nuxeo-sandbox/presales-vmdemo/AWS/README.md

 # Content

 ## CF-templates
 Contains a [template](CF-templates/Nuxeo.template) to provision a Nuxeo demo stack, and a [template](CF-templates/NEV.template) to provision an NEV stack.
-These templates use the AMI mentioned above.
+These templates use the AMI built with the packer template at [vm-image-builder](../_COMMON/vm-image-builder/README.md).

 ## EC2-instance-Connect-Tools
 Helpful stuff for working on localhost, including: